Unity-Technologies/ml-agents/docs/Learning-Environment-Executable.md

    * In the File dialog, navigate to your ML-Agents directory.
    * Assign a file name and click **Save**.
    * (For Windows）With Unity 2018.1, it will ask you to select a folder instead of a file name.
-Create a subfolder within the ML-Agents folder and select that folder to build.
+Create a subfolder within the root directory and select that folder to build.
 In the following steps you will refer to this subfolder's name as `env_name`.
+You cannot create builds in the Assets folder

 ![Build Window](images/mlagents-BuildWindow.png)